 COURREAUD (Courraud) DE LA COSTE (La Côte), PIERRE, merchant; baptized 7 May 1696 in the parish of Saint-André, Angoulême, France, son of Élie Courreaud de La Coste, a merchant, and Catherine Coulaud; d.
 26 March 1779 in Montreal (Que.).

-Pierre Courreaud de La Coste was in Quebec in May 1717, when he signed a contract to serve for two years as apprentice to barber-surgeon Simon Soupiran* Sr. But Courreaud, a merchant’s son, soon gave up the apprenticeship to go into business in Montreal, where he had relatives.
+Pierre Courreaud de La Coste was in Quebec in May 1717, when he signed a contract to serve for two years as an apprentice to barber-surgeon Simon Soupiran* Sr. But Courreaud, a merchant’s son, soon gave up the apprenticeship to go into business in Montreal, where he had relatives.
 There, on 26 Sept.
 1718, he married Marie-Anne Massé (Macé), the widow of a blacksmith and edge-tool maker, Guillaume Malhiot.
 Courreaud was then only 22 but pretended to be 26, while his wife, who was 34 and had four dependent children, claimed to be only 30.
 These white lies allowed the husband to pass as being of age and his wife to avoid scandal.
-She died in September 1721 following childbirth, and six months later Courreaud married a girl of 20, Marguerite Aubuchon, dit L’Espérance, whose father was a merchant at Longue-Pointe, near Montreal.
+She died on 23 September 1721 following childbirth, and six months later, on 20 March 1722, Courreaud married a girl of 20, Marguerite Obuchon (Aubuchon), whose father was a merchant at Longue-Pointe, near Montreal.
 They had seven children but apparently none survived their father.

 Neither of his wives brought Courreaud much wealth, but he was probably able to make use of family connections in his business affairs.
 At the time of his first marriage he established himself on Rue Saint-Paul, the business street of Montreal, and sold goods to fur-traders.
 With Julien Trottier Desrivières as his partner, he supplied trade goods to his second cousin, Marin Hurtebise, who from 1733 to 1735 was involved in the ventures of explorer Pierre Gaultier* de Varennes et de La Vérendrye.
 After Trottier’s death in 1737, Courraud evidently maintained business relations with his cousin; when in July 1741 the Compagnie des Indes, which held a monopoly on the fur trade, conducted general searches in Montreal for undeclared beaver pelts, he was found to have merchandise belonging to Hurtebise on his premises.
 Courreaud was also associated with Jean-Baptiste Latour in the sale of goods to Île Royale (Cape Breton Island), and with Pierre Latour, a merchant who, like him, had interests in the trade with the pays d’en haut.
 As a result of these various endeavours Courreaud acquired a degree of wealth.
 He owned a two-storey stone house, which he renovated in 1733 and to which he added a storage vault the following year.
 By 1729 he had a maidservant, and in 1737 he was even able to purchase a young black slave of 12 or 13 years of age.